 5. Jumper Line Assembly

-The jumper line assembly (made up of 5' of 3/8" Thermoplastic (Super Vinyl) beer tubing and your choice of wing nut or hex nut fittings) connects the keg to the back of the jockey box.
+The jumper line assembly (made up of 5' of 3/8" Thermoplastic (Super Vinyl) beer tubing and your choice of wing nut or hex nut fittings) connects the top of the keg coupler to the inlet on the back of the jockey box.
+It is necessary to get the beer from the keg into the jockey box.

 |Average Customer Rating:|